-- enhances the Listed Grade II\ station and its setting that conserve and enhance its historic and natural environment, particularly those that improve the visual amenity at the station and its environs, to meet the demands of the modern rail customer; - ii. increases the railway capacity at York Station (as identified on the Proposals Map) to meet changing demands on and capacity in the rail network, over the duration of the Local Plan period and beyond, and to develop the station as:

-- a hub and gateway station for York and the wider sub-region, and - a hub station for high-speed rail (HS2 and HS3); - iii. assists in the delivery of short-term public transport interchange improvements at the station in the short-to-medium-term; - iv assists in the improvement of public transport turn around and interchange facilities as part of a general package of measures to improve access at York Station, by all modes, in the medium-to-long-term; - consolidates public car parks and maintain an appropriate level of long-stay and short stay parking at the York Station, which is currently provided at several locations: - vi. improves pedestrian access to within and through the station, including, but not limited to: - links to improved interchange with further links from this to the south-western quadrant of the city centre; - links to the York Central site through the station (including pedestrian crossings of the lines); - links between the York Central site and the north-west quadrant of the city centre; - reduced pedestrian / vehicular conflict in Queen Street; - creation of environmental improvements at Tea Room Square; - improved way-finding and signage, and - vii. safeguards land required for the potential future expansion of the Siemens Trans Pennine Express depot.
+- i. conserves and, where appropriate, enhances those elements that contribute to the significance of the Listed Grade II station; - ii. improves the setting of and approaches to the station and the experience of those using it, to meet the demands of the modern rail customers; - iii. increases the railway capacity at York Station (as identified on the Proposals Policies Map) to meet changing demands on and capacity in the rail network, over the duration of the Local Plan period and beyond, and to develop the station as - a hub and gateway station for York and the wider sub-region, and - a hub station for high-speed rail (HS2 and Northern Powerhouse Rail); - iv assists in the improvement of public transport turn around and interchange facilities as part of a general package of measures to improve access at York Station, by all modes, in the medium-to-long-term: - consolidates public car parks and maintain an appropriate level of long-stay and short stay parking at the York Station, which is currently provided at several locations; - vi. improves pedestrian and cyclist access to within and through the station, including, but not limited to - links to improved interchange with further links from the station this south-western quadrant of the city centre, - links to the York Central site through the station (including pedestrian crossings of the lines), - links between the York Central site and the north-west quadrant of the city centre. - reduced pedestrian / vehicular conflict in Queen Street, - creation of environmental improvements at Tea Room Square, - improved cycle parking, - · improved way-finding and signage, and - vii. facilitates the continued use of essential operational rail lines and facilities or the establishment of new essential operational rail lines or facilities until such time, as determined by the rail regulator, that land required for York Central (Policy SS4) is no longer to remain in rail use.